MERRY CHRISTMAS: VOYAGE OF THE DAMNED

 After minutes of silence, the Doctor broke it.
-"Daft things, these chameleon arcs.
+"Troublesome things, chameleon arcs.
 Make us forget too easily who we really are.
-Shows us out of context memories to confuse matters further," he laughed bleakly.
+Shows us the wrong memories, to confuse us even more," he laughed bleakly.

 Rose turned, and looked up to him, but he was staring at something silver in his hand, looking somewhat distant as his laughter died.

 He looked down to her then, his face once again serious.
 "Of all the things for you to remember, why that?
 I don't think you're a stupid ape."